-Travel Status begins at the time you start your travel and ends when you have finished your travel.
+Travel Status for per diem begins at the time you start your travel and ends when you have finished your travel.
 If you go to work and leave after work to travel to another location for official business, your Travel Status begins when you leave work.
 It ends when you return to work, or to your principal residence, if it is after normal work hours.
-Travel Status does NOT cover any time while you are at your principal office assignment.
+Travel Status does NOT cover any time while you are at your principal office assignment or commute time.